The Queenealogist's Homepage

 and The German Origins of Philipp JERGENS of Cincinnati, Ohio, with information about Philipp’s family in Germany.

 No time to read the narratives?
 Click here to look at the JERGENS pictures.
+We have added new photos of Mary & Phillip Jergens, Jr., and their descendants.

 The LEYES Family of Dayton, Ohio